This article is also available in other languages:SlovenčinaFrançaisEspañolDeutsch

 Rabies vaccination, a veterinary certificate and a health certificate are required.

-Returning to the EU
+Return to the EU

-• have the rabies vaccination valid,
+• ensure the rabies vaccination remains valid,

 Conclusion